Ladysnake/Satin/README.md

 ```

 For examples of json shader definitions, look for the `assets/minecraft/shaders` folder in the minecraft source (description of those shaders can be found on the [Minecraft Wiki](https://minecraft.gamepedia.com/Shaders)).
 There is also a real application of this library in [Dissolution](https://github.com/Ladysnake/Dissolution/blob/2ab4f85f4d70e45b6c23efba63f9b8b6cf352d32/src/main/java/ladysnake/dissolution/client/DissolutionFx.java).

+### RenderLayer Utilities
+The `ManagedFramebuffer` and `ManagedShaderProgram` classes have methods to obtain clones of existing `RenderLayer` objects,
+with a custom `Target`.
+This target causes draw calls to happen on the `ManagedFramebuffer` for the former, or using the
+shader program for the latter.
+This can be notably used to render custom effects on entities and block entities.

+For examples of entities using those, see [the relevant test mod](https://github.com/Ladysnake/Satin/blob/master/test_mods/render-layer/src/main/java/ladysnake/satinrenderlayer/).

+**Regular blocks do not support custom render layers.** For advanced shader materials, you should consider using
+an alternative renderer like [Canvas](https://github.com/grondag/canvas).

 ### Shader Utilities